Like Blockend? Give it a ⭐ on GitHub.

 Detect Configuration

-Blockend reads your project's language, framework, and alias setup — no manual config needed.
+Blockend reads your project's language, framework, and alias setup.

 Install Dependencies